lacework-alliances/aws-immersion-day/content/3_lacework_aws_overview/35_resources.md

 ![Lacework Resource Inventory](/images/lacework-resource-inventory.png)
 7. Click on a resource to view the resource configuration details.
 When a diff is present, it is always compared to the current configuration.
 If more than two configuration histories exist, click **View more** to display the **Configuration History** page.
 ![Lacework Resource Config Detail](/images/lacework-resource-config-detail.png)

+Lacework inventories all of your cloud resources and tracks their configuration changes.
+This can help you determine if recent configuration changes are the source of issues.